PaulGreenfieldOz/WorkingDogs/Blue/README.md

 Blue is written in C# and is provided pre-compiled for Windows and Linux (and can be built for macOS).
 The AOT versions of these code files are stand-alone and should not require the installation of any additional run-time libraries.
 Smaller framework-dependent (FD) code files are also provided, and these need to have an appropriate .NET run-time installed.
 See https://learn.microsoft.com/en-gb/dotnet/core/install for instructions.
 Blue is ‘installed’ simply by copying its code file to an appropriate directory on your system.
-The Linux .NET 6 & 7 code files have been compiled on Ubuntu 18, and the .NET 8 code under Ubuntu 22.
-If you have glibc version issues, try one of the other versions.
+If you have glibc version issues, try one of the other Linux versions or build your own code.

 You can compile Blue yourself using the `dotnet publish` command.
 You’ll need to have installed the appropriate .NET SDK (see https://learn.microsoft.com/en-us/dotnet/core/sdk).
 The Blue code itself is in Program.cs in this directory, and you'll also need to download the files in WorkingDocsCoreLibrary.
 Blue can be built as 'frame-work dependent' code or as standalone code (AOT) with necessary run-time code linked into the Blue executable.
 The AOT code will run on systems that do not have the
 .NET run-time installed.
-AOT code generation is only supported from .NET7 onwards.
+AOT code generation is only supported from .NET 7 onwards.

 The type of executable produced by `dotnet publish` is controlled by the `PublishProfile` option.
 Profiles are held in the Properties/PublishProfiles directory, for both framework-dependent and AOT compilations.
 Small scripts are provided that will build Blue executables.
 The AOT builds have to be done on a system that is compatible with the intended execution targets as parts of the platform run-time are linked into the executables.
 Pre-built Blue code is provided for Windows and Linux, and .NET SDKs are available that will allow Blue to be built for both x64 and ARM macOS systems.
-The Linux code has been built on Ubuntu 18 and tested on Ubuntu 22 and SUSE LES 15.
+The Linux code has been built on Ubuntu 20 (for glibc 2.31) and Ubuntu 24 (glibc 2.39), and tested on Ubuntu 24 and SUSE LES 15.5.

-The command `dotnet publish ./Blue.csproj -c release /p:PublishProfile=Linux64DN6FDFolderProfile.pubxml` will build a framework-dependent x64 Linux Blue executable, and other versions can be built by changing the name of the profile file in the publish command.
+The command `dotnet publish ./Blue.csproj -c release /p:PublishProfile=Linux64DN8FDFolderProfile.pubxml` will build a framework-dependent x64 Linux Blue executable, and other versions can be built by changing the name of the profile file in the publish command.